camunda/camunda-docs-static/get-started/content/bpmn20/forms.md

 # Add a Start Form

-Go back to eclipse and add a folder named `src/main/webapp/forms`.
+Go back to Eclipse and add a folder named `src/main/webapp/forms`.
 Inside this folder, add a file named `request-loan.html`.
 Add the following content:

 ```html
 <form name="requestLoan">